This conservation area has about fifteen kilometres of trails, all broken into sections or loops. At a

 to the park superintendent's home.
 September 20, 2013

-A short trail to the Upper Rideau Lake shore, behind the Interpretive Centre.
+A short trail to the Upper Rideau Lake shore, near the Interpretive

 This loop trail starts at the Interpretive Centre.

 The pathway is made of smooth very-fine-gravel to allow wheelchairs and